Regnans in Excelsis: Content

 The bull declared Queen Elizabeth excommunicated and absolved her subjects from any allegiance to her.
 It also excommunicated any that obeyed her orders.
 Its argument drew on the hierocratic theory of the papacy established by medieval canonists.

 Pius did not consult any Catholic rulers.
 Both Philip II of Spain and the Holy Roman Emperor Maximilian II disagreed with his approach.
 Philip thought, correctly, that it would only harden the Crown's treatment of English Catholics.
-According to Evelyn Waugh, It provided a convenient pretext for those in Elizabeth's court, looking for an excuse to do so, to persecute Roman Catholics, and they took full advantage of it.
+According to Evelyn Waugh, it provided a convenient pretext for those in Elizabeth's court, looking for an excuse to do so, to persecute Roman Catholics, and they took full advantage of it.

 To take effect in church law the bull had to be promulgated.
 This logistical effort relied on individuals such as John Felton.

 Aftermath

 The bull provoked the English government into taking more repressive actions against the Jesuits, whom they feared to be acting in the interests of Spain and the papacy.
 This reaction soon seemed justified: it was the publication in England of Pius's exhortation that gave the impetus in 1571 to the Ridolfi plot, in which the Duke of Norfolk was to kidnap or murder Queen Elizabeth, install Mary, Queen of Scots, on the throne, and then become de facto king by marrying her.

-Heinrich Bullinger of Zurich published a critique of the bull in 1571.
+Heinrich Bullinger of Zürich published a critique of the bull in 1571.

 Suspension from 1580 to 1584

-At the request of the Jesuits and to relieve the pressures on Catholics in England, Pope Gregory XIII issued a clarification or suspension in 1580, explaining that Catholics should obey the queen outwardly in all civil matters, until such time as a suitable opportunity presented itself for her overthrow.
+At the request of the Jesuits and to relieve the pressures on Catholics in England, it was said that Pope Gregory XIII issued a clarification or suspension in 1580, explaining that Catholics should obey the queen outwardly in all civil matters, until such time as a suitable opportunity presented itself for her overthrow.
 How widely this was communicated to, and understood by, Catholics in England and Ireland is unknown.
-Later that year Pope Gregory sponsored an abortive expedition to Ireland in support of the Second Desmond Rebellion that ended in the Siege of Smerwick, so the suggestion that the bull was suspended earlier in 1580 cannot be taken seriously.
+The evidence against any suspension of the Bull comes from the small invasion of Ireland in 1579 led by James FitzMaurice FitzGerald that was supported by the Papacy.
+Then in 1580 Pope Gregory sponsored another abortive expedition to Ireland in support of the Second Desmond Rebellion, that ended in the tragic Siege of Smerwick.
 Soon after the start of the Anglo-Spanish War (1585–1604), an English Act "against Jesuits, seminary priests and other such like disobedient persons" was passed into law.